My Quiet Kitchen

 Notes

-If you're interested in making this pie in advance, I highly recommend using my Healthy Vegan Pie Crust.
-I'm not just saying this because it's my recipe (head over to that post to see the reviews from others).
-And it's so easy!
+Pie Crust - If you plan to make the pie in advance, I highly recommend using my Healthy Vegan Pie Crust.
+I'm not just saying this because it's my recipe 🙂 (head over to that post to see the reviews from others).
 The base of almond and rice flour means that it stays crisp much longer than a traditional flour-based pie crust.

 Ovens vary, so I recommend keeping an eye on the pie during the last 10 to 15 minutes just in case the filling is getting too bubbly or the crust too brown.
 If you use a traditional flour-based crust you will need to cover the edges of the pie with foil or a pie shield to prevent over-browning.
 If you use my Almond Flour Pie Crust recipe you shouldn't need to worry about the crust.

-Once completely cool, cover and refrigerate for up to 4 days.
+Storage - Once completely cool, cover and refrigerate the pie for up to 5 days.

 Estimated Nutrition (per serving)